macOS Ventura's Preview app no longer lets you view PostScript files though you can still print them like before without having to download any apps.

 Have you ever opened an image or a PDF in Preview on your Mac and it looked odd?
 It may have appeared to be sized incorrectly thus making it more difficult for you to work with.

 Here, we’ll show you how to set the image and PDF display sizes in Preview on Mac so that they always appear as you want them.

 Preview on Mac has some good features for working with PDFs.
-You can use cool annotation tools to mark up documents and you can sign PDFs with Preview too.
+You can use cool annotation tools to mark up documents, and you can sign PDFs with Preview as well.
 So if you’re working with a lengthy PDF document, like a contract, manual, or even a tax return, you might try out the bookmark feature.

 Preview is a great Mac app for working with PDF documents.
 You can annotate them, sign them, and use bookmarks to reference pages.
 But have you ever noticed that when you use the Go To Page tool in your PDF, it takes you to the wrong one?
 If you work with lengthy documents in particular, this can be very annoying.